Top Tax Issues for 2016

 Despite efforts to get ahead of schedule, Congress looks likely to pull its usual wait-until-the-last-minute trick for extending things like the Section 179 deduction, the R&D credit, and host of other credits and deductions that expired at the end of 2014.
 If not extended to cover 2015 before year’s end, this will make tax planning difficult, and result in delays in tax forms and software releases.

 All states must now recognize all married couples in the same way for state income tax purposes, regardless of gender.
 This will impact the ability to file

 8. Trade legislation tax changes

 The Trade Preferences Extension Act of 2015 contains a number of tax provisions in addition to its trade measures.
 Taxpayers who exclude foreign earned income under Code Section 911 cannot claim the child tax credit; taxpayers must receive a payee statement (1098-T) before they can claim an American Opportunity, Hope, or Lifetime Learning Credit or take the deduction for qualified tuition and related expenses.
 This is effective for tax years beginning after the TPEA’s date of enactment.

 9. Tangible property regulations

 These regs caused a number of headaches last tax season.
 Under the final regs, all costs that facilitate the acquisition or production of such property must be capitalized.
-Improvements to property that better a unit of property, restore it, or adopt it to a new and different use must also be capitalized.
+Improvements to property that better a unit of property, restore it, or

 Exceptions: De minimis safe harbor (annual election required); routine maintenance safe harbor; (no election required); per building safe harbor form small businesses (annual election required).